Sacha Inchi

 Showcase of Sacha Inchi Powder and its nutritional qualities like high protein and amino acids

-This flour-like powder is made by pressing the seeds, where it is then baked and extruded to improve texture, taste, and digestibility.
+This flour-like powder is made by pressing the seeds, where it is then extruded to improve texture, taste, and digestibility.

-The powder, which is just 1 natural ingredient is 60% complete protein.
+The powder is just 1 natural ingredient, is 60% complete protein.

 Important: A "complete protein" means that it contains all 9 essential amino acids.
 They are called essential amino acids because your body can't produce them on it's own.
 This means that you have to get them from outside sources such as certain meats and plants.